FG-s-Modlists/FGs-Modlists-Site/content/potd/readme.md

 ### Gameplay Issues

-#### My character gets stuck when dodging!

-This is a known issue with TUDM.
-Press the Dodge Style Toggle key (Your \ | key, by default) and your character should resume moving.

 #### “Can I access RaceMenu after character creation?”

 Only if you are not changing your character’s gender or race.
 Changing gender/race will cause issues with powers and passive buffs your character has.